stormz/kramdown-prismic/README.md

 A [Kramdown][] parser and converter to convert documents into [prismic][] rich text format and the other way around.

-A useful usage is to convert markdown documents to prismic for import purpose.
+A useful usage is to convert markdown documents to prismic for [import purpose][prismic-import].
 Then you can even convert prismic format back to markdown.

 ## Status